 |NPDES MS4 Stormwater Regulations||Reduce and eliminate sources of pollution coming from municipally-owned separate sewer systems into the Nation’s water bodies||

 |CSO Control Policy||Eliminate discharges of untreated wastewater through combined sewer overflows into the nation’s waterbodies||

 Stormwater Regulations applicability refers to which projects are subject to the Stormwater Regulations, which may not necessarily require on-site stormwater management.
-The regulatory applicability factors include the amount of earth disturbance associated with a project, its development type, and its watershed.
-Understanding the Stormwater Regulations' applicability to a project directly impacts the type of review PWD conducts and the subsequent submission requirements.
-The applicant should thoroughly review Chapter 1 to understand PWD’s definitions of these factors to determine if the Stormwater Regulations are applicable to a project, and to obtain guidance on how the Stormwater Regulations may be applicable (i.e., the requirements of the Stormwater Regulations to which a project would be subject).
+The regulatory applicability factors include its development type, its watershed, and the amount of earth disturbance associated with the project.
+Understanding the Stormwater Regulations' applicability to a project directly impacts the type of review PWD conducts, which PWD group reviews the project, and the subsequent submission requirements.
+The applicant should thoroughly review Chapter 1 to understand PWD’s definitions of these factors to determine if the Stormwater Regulations are applicable to a project, and to obtain guidance on how the Stormwater Regulations may be applicable.

 Understanding the Submission and Review Process

 The final piece of understanding the Stormwater Regulations focuses on preparing submissions and navigating the review process.
 PWD organizes the different submission procedures and review processes into four Review Paths.
 Review Paths are a linear series of submission and review steps (Review Phases) taken to obtain stormwater management approval or exemption.
 There are four Review Paths, which are discussed in greater detail in Section 2.2.
-Figure 3 provides additional detail on the steps in PWD’s stormwater review and approval process that occur during the design process.
+Figure 3 provides additional detail on the steps in PWD’s stormwater review and approval process that occur during the design process for the Development Compliance Review Path.
 These steps are discussed in more detail within Section 2.3.